 - Other designations: NGC 6205, M13

-Located about 25,100 light years away, this very big globular cluster containing around 300,000 starts is without doubt the finest globular star cluster in the entire Northern hemisphere sky.
-Spanning nearly 145 light years, M13 is just at naked eye visibility in good seeing conditions, but a small telescope will reveal a tightly packed ball of stars that at 11.65 billion years old is nearly as old as the Universe itself.
+Located about 25,100 light years away, this very big globular cluster contains around 300,000 stars and is, without doubt, the finest globular star cluster in the entire Northern Hemisphere sky.
+Spanning nearly 145 light years, The Great Hercules Cluster is just at naked eye visibility in good seeing conditions, but a small telescope will reveal a tightly packed ball of stars that at 11.65 billion years old is nearly as old as the Universe itself.
 The most luminous star in the cluster is a highly evolved, variable red giant known as V11, which has an apparent visual magnitude of 11.95.
 Look for the Hercules cluster close to the 12th magnitude edge-on galaxy NGC 6207.

 - Constellation: Lynx